Peyton232/peyton232/README.md

 ### Hi there, I'm Peyton Thibodeaux
 For as long as I can remember I have always been fascinated by technology and how it works.
 I have a passion for development and an eagerness to learn as much as I can.

-I work as a software engineer at Telecore and I’m currently finishing up my senior year at the University of North Texas, majoring in computer science.
+I work as a software engineer and I’m currently finishing up my senior year at the University of North Texas, majoring in computer science.
 Every day I develop software for either work, school, or personal projects and enjoy every moment of it.
 I’m so glad I’m able to develop and use technology each day to solve new and interesting problems.

 In my spare time, I like to attend various hackathons to develop awesome applications over weekends.
 I also enjoy tutoring computer science subjects to introduce students to the field.
 Another area of interest is playing various board games, especially ones involving a level of strategy to them.